 Holds can be placed on your record at any time.
 You may be able to do an initial registration but find subsequent access is denied because of a hold on your record.

 Holds may take up to one full week to release once you have cleared the obligation.
 Please be aware that an uncleared hold can delay registration and may mean that you miss registering for courses you want or miss dropping a course by a specific deadline.
 You should clear any holds well before registration as releases cannot be processed in less than one week.

 You can check your holds on-line.
 Follow the prompts to the Student Records menu.

 Students attending Douglas College are required to meet a minimum standard of performance.
 The information concerning probation is outlined in the College Calendar.

 Those students who do not meet the standard are placed on probation and must consult with a Student Success Advisor.
-Students who are newly placed on probation must consult with a Student Success Advisor no later than February 22, 2020 if they are intending on taking courses in Summer 2021.
+Students who are newly placed on probation must consult with a Student Success Advisor no later than June 12, 2021 if they are intending on taking courses in Fall 2021.
 Students who do not meet with an Advisor by this date will not be able to access their student record or register in future semesters.